CloudLabsAI-Azure/AIW-DevOps/Challenges/Prerequisites/Readme.md

 4. From the Outlook Inbox, you can find the verfication code and then click on **Verify** in the **Device Verification** dialog box that is opened in the different browser window.
 After providing the code you will be successfully logged in to Github.

-5. After Login, open a new tab in the browser windows where you are already logged in to GitHub and go to ``https://github.com/xpiritbv/CodeToCloud-Source``
+5. After Login, open a new tab in the browser window where you are already logged in to GitHub and navigate to ``https://github.com/xpiritbv/CodeToCloud-Source``

 6. Then, click on Fork at the top right, select your account with the name **github-cloudlabuser-UniqueID**